jhspetersson/fselect/README.md

     fselect path from /tmp where is_pipe
     fselect path from /tmp where is_socket

-Find files with xattrs, check if particular xattr exists, or get its value:
+Find files with xattrs, check if a particular xattr exists, or get its value:

     fselect "path, has_xattrs, has_xattr(user.test), xattr(user.test) from /home/user"